Taiwan in International Politics

 This is a unique postgraduate module focusing on Taiwan’s international politics and its contentious relations with China.
 Taiwan’s contested statehood and Cross-strait relationship are two of the most intensively studied topics in the field of Taiwan Studies.
-Thanks to its critical geo-political role Taiwan’s development is also highly relevant to any attempt to understand contemporary China and East Asian affairs.
+Due to its critical geo-political role Taiwan’s development is highly relevant to any attempt to understand contemporary China and East Asian affairs.
 Moreover, Taiwan’s international space and its relationships with the world are tightly intertwined with its relationship with China and closely monitored by the US.

-Against the background of the island’s international relations during the period of the Cold War, lectures will explore Taiwan’s search for international space since the 1970s, as well as the evolution of cross-Strait relations under the administrations of Chen Shui-bian (2000-08), Ma Ying-jeou (2008 to 2016), and the newly-elected DPP president Tsai Ing-wen.
-Students will look at the theoretical approaches that best explain Taiwan’s international politics and relations with China.
+Against the background of the island’s international relations during the period of the Cold War, lectures will explore Taiwan’s search for international space since the 1970s, as well as the evolution of cross-Strait relations under various administrations.
+Another important dimension of this module is Taiwan’s international status.
+The lectures will look into Taiwan’s contested statehood, its Track II diplomacy strategy, and the triangular relations between Taiwan, China and the US.

 Objectives and learning outcomes of the module